SkylerElmstrom/Portfolio/content/home/experience.md

   location = "Camp Pendleton, CA" date_start = "2010-09-01"
   date_end = "2014-12-01"
   description = """My primary responsibilities were to provide geospatial support (collect, analyze, process, and disseminate geophysical data) by utilizing various software and equipment, constructing tailored products, conducting geodetic, topographic, and hydrographic survey operations, and analyzing terrain and hydrography as a functional aspect of military intelligence.
-  Responsibilities include:

-  * Geospatial-Intelligence and Terrain Analysis in Enterprise GIS Environment
+  * Conducted Geospatial-Intelligence and Terrain Analysis in Enterprise GIS Environment
-  * Team Leader for Terminal Aeronautical GNSS Geodetic Surveys (TAGGS) in Partnership with NGA
+  * Led Teams for Terminal Aeronautical GNSS Geodetic Surveys (TAGGS) in Partnership with NGA
-  * Co-authored Guidance to the Marine Corps on Airfield Surveys and Wrote Inhouse Training Materials"""
+  * Co-authored Guidance to the Marine Corps on Airfield Surveys and Wrote In-house Training Materials"""

 +++